SARS-CoV-2, the virus that causes coronavirus disease 19 (COVID-19), has spread rapidly around the world.

 We explore these types in more detail below:

 Also known as an “inactivated” or “weakened” virus vaccine, this type contains dead or inactivated forms of the virus.

 These vaccines cannot cause an infection because they do not contain the live virus.

 The COVID-19 vaccines made by Sinovac, Bharat Biotec, and the Wuhan Institute of Biological Products are of this type.

 Recombinant protein subunit vaccine

-Researchers are investigating whether or not they can make a recombinant protein subunit vaccine that targets a protein called spike (S-) protein.
-The new coronavirus uses the S-protein to attach to and infect cells.
+Researchers are investigating whether they can make a recombinant protein subunit vaccine that targets a protein, called the spike protein, that the new coronavirus uses to latch onto and infect cells.